Which vaccine must be offered to employees with potential exposure to bloodborne pathogens?

 Prepare for the APhA Vaccination Test with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get set for your certification!

-The Hepatitis B vaccine is specifically recommended for employees who may be exposed to bloodborne pathogens due to their work environment.
-This vaccine is crucial because Hepatitis B is a viral infection that attacks the liver and can be transmitted through contact with infected blood or bodily fluids.
+The Hepatitis B vaccine is specifically recommended for employees who may be exposed to bloodborne pathogens due to its effectiveness in preventing Hepatitis B virus infection.
+Hepatitis B is a serious liver infection that can be transmitted through exposure to blood and other body fluids, which makes vaccination critical for healthcare workers and others in high-risk occupations.

 Subscribe